paulf-999/sql_templates/README.md

 ## eg_bikestore_db

 This folder contains SQL scripts to create and populate a sample bike store database in both an MSSQL and Snowflake DB.
-To run these scripts, see the 2 `makefiles` within `eg_bikestroe_db`.
+To run these scripts, see the 2 `makefiles` within the respective folders inside `eg_bikestore_db`.

 ### Prerequisite

 Note: There is a prerequisite to executing the Snowflake scripts, in that a SnowSQL 'named profile' (containing your login creds) needs to be created.
-Whatever name you given this then needs to be assigned to the variable `${SNOWFLAKE_CONN_PROFILE}`
+Though this is now part of the build script (`Makefile`).